markblokpoel/mathlib/paper.md

 # Illustrations

+We present illustrate the relationship between simulations implemented in Scala and ```mathlib``` and formal theories.

 ## Illustration 1: Subset choice

 The following formal theory is taken from the textbook by [@blokpoel_vanrooij:2021].
 It specifies people's capacity